 - Help establish newly planted or transplanted trees

-Please note that depending on the tree type and/or its root mass, sometimes a RZE cannot be done and in that case, a RCE may be recommended.
+Depending on the tree type and/or its root mass, sometimes a RZE cannot be done and in that case, a RCE may be recommended.

 Root Collar Excavation (RCE) treatment